Chritical-Code/Pantry-Pilot/docs/development.md

-# Development
+******# Development

 #### | [Overview](../README.md) | Development |

 ## Structure

-Everything begins at the starting point of the project, the Main file `src/main/java/Main.java`.
+### Main

+`src/main/java/Main.java`

-From there, we initialize the user interface, starting with the pages of the application.
+Main is the starting point of the application.
+It instantiates the base of the application.

+### Base

+`pages.Base`

-All pages are instantiated in the Base class.
-The Base class creates the initial JFrame (the main application window), and a CardLayout to switch between each page.
+This is the base upon which all application pages sit.
+It includes a JFrame (the main application window) and a CardLayout (used for switching pages.)

-Each page in this application is an instance of CPage (an extended JPanel).
-Each page is just a sequence of various UI elements, as well as some extra functions where needed.
-Pages usually include the Header at the top.
-Page content is placed inside of loadContent(), which loads when the page is opened.
-Pages are reset() when opened and closed.

-(Important note: not every class inside of "pages" is an actual page, some exceptions being the Header and Base.
-This should probably be changed to minimize confusion.)

-GUI elements can include basic Swing classes or extended versions (for customization).
-Customized ones are labeled with a C instead of a J. The gui.General class is useful for standardized things like color, font, and resizing.
+### Pages

+`pages.*`

+Pages are the bulk of the application.
+Everything the user can see and do is on a page.
+Each page is its own class with GUI and functionality defined within.
+Pages are extended CPages, which are extended JPanels.

+`pages.Header`

+The header is used for basic navigation.
+Most pages will include the header at the top.

+### GUI

+`gui.*`

+These are extended and customized versions of regular Swing components.

+`gui.General`

+This is a central hub for GUI elements.
+Colors, fonts, and resizing functions are defined here.

+### Database

+`model.*`

+A model represents a table in the database.
+Pages can use them to easily retrieve and interact with data.
+Models speak to the database manager.

+`db.DBManager`

-Finally, the database.
-Basically, the models speak to the database manager, the manager speaks to the database.
+The database manager speaks directly to the database.
+It acts as an intermediary between the models and the database.******
-Pages can simply access the model to read and write data.
-Nice and easy.
-Just make sure any new models line up nicely with the database.

-And that's it for structure.
-Create CPages, instantiate them in Base, navigate to them in Home, include customizable GUI elements, and speak to the database through models.